Undergraduate Policies

 A student who fails to make sufficient improvement in their level of performance or rate of progress during the period of probation, or after coming back from suspension, may be subject to academic dismissal by the appropriate Dean.

-While a student is traditionally granted at least one academic probation or suspension before dismissal, the Board on Student Academic Review (BOSAR) may recommend academic dismissal without any probation or suspension where the student’s cumulative grade point average is so low that the Board on Student Academic Review (BOSAR) determines an academic probation and/or suspension would not be in the student’s best interest.
+While a student is generally granted at least one academic probation or suspension before dismissal, the Board on Student Academic Review (BOSAR) may recommend academic dismissal without any probation or suspension if the student’s cumulative grade point average or rate of progress is so low that the Board on Student Academic Review (BOSAR) determines an academic probation and/or suspension would not be in the student’s best interest.
 A student who has been academically dismissed may not be a student at Saint Joseph's University in the future without formally re-applying to the University.

 Academic Forgiveness